camaraproject/QualityOnDemand/documentation/API_documentation/QoD_Stable_Bandwidth_API.md

 Describes the precise flow the developer wants to prioritize and have stable bandwidth for.
 This flow is described using source and destination IP addresses, ports and protocols with flow direction.

 **Duration**
 Define the number of seconds for which the QoD session should be created.
-This parameter is optional and if not specified, the session is either deleted on user request or if default expiration limit has been reached (24 hours in reference implmentation).
+This parameter is optional and if not specified, the session is either deleted on user request or if default expiration limit has been reached (24 hours in reference implementation).

 **Notification URL and token**
 Developers have a chance to specify callback URL on which notifications (eg. session termination) regarding the session can be received from the service provider.
 This is also an optional parameter.